 A tummy tuck at our Washington, DC, plastic surgery practice creates transformative results.
 But the procedure is more extensive than most elective surgeries.
 With different techniques and important recovery details that patients should keep in mind before surgery, many patients have numerous questions when beginning their research.

 To make things easier for those interested in a tummy tuck, we collected the most frequently asked questions.
 This blog post will answer some common questions about tummy tuck surgery to help you feel more informed about the procedure.

 How is a tummy tuck done?

-A tummy tuck is performed by creating a low incision hip-to-hip, right below the bikini line.
+Our plastic surgeons in Washington, DC, begin tummy tuck procedures by making a horizontal incision from hip to hip, just below the bikini line.
 Another incision is then made around the bellybutton.
-The surgeon can then remove saggy skin, suction out fatty tissue via liposuction, and place the bellybutton in an aesthetically pleasing location.
-This process creates a firm, toned abdomen that makes patients appear more youthful.
+The surgeon can then remove saggy skin, suction out fatty tissue using liposuction, and place the bellybutton in an aesthetically pleasing location.
+This technique creates a firm, toned abdomen that helps restore patients’ confidence in their bodies.

 What is a mini tummy tuck?